Release notes v1.10.0

 Changes

-file.
+In the past, all requests sent to the commercetools included customer's access token created with scopes defined in the middleware.config.js file.
 If the customer didn't have permission to access a given resource, commercetools would return an error.
 It sounds logical - you can't access or operate the data if you don't have permission.

-Unfortunately, some operations require manage_*
+Unfortunately, some operations require manage_* scopes.
+For example:

 - resetting user password requires

-scope, - adding product reviews requires
+manage_customersscope, - adding product reviews requires

 Giving these permissions to the customer would allow them to access and modify all customers and products in your commercetools project.

-to the commercetools middleware configuration.
-You can use it to pass new server-specific API client credentials that middleware will use instead of customers API client for selected operations that require manage_*
+For this reason, we introduced a new key named serverApi to the commercetools middleware configuration.
+You can use it to pass new server-specific API client credentials that middleware will use instead of customers API client for selected operations that require manage_* permissions.

 // middleware.config.js